MTCoster/github-tests/.github/ISSUE_TEMPLATE/feature-request.md

  - [ ] My idea is ***not*** just a content update (use the *Content update* template instead)
  - [ ] I've discussed my idea with other team members who agree it's worthwhile (ask them to +1 this issue once you've submitted it)

-### Is your feature request related to a problem?
+### Is your feature request related to a usability problem?
 Please describe
 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->

 ### Describe the solution you'd like